 You can also plant tomatoes horizontally in a trench if the bed is shallow but wide: lay the seedling sideways, cover most of the stem, leaving the top 4-6 inches pointing up.
 Immediately after planting, install your cages or stakes in the bed (trying to push them into the ground carefully if bed has a bottom) to avoid root disturbance later.
 Water in the transplants.
 Mulch the bed around the tomatoes with straw or wood chips once the soil has warmed – this will keep weeds down and soil moisture steady.

-Pest and Disease Prevention in Raised Beds:
+Pest and Disease Prevention in Raised Beds and Containers

 Raised beds can reduce some problems, but not all.
 You still need to be proactive about pests and diseases.
 Crop rotation is wise: do not grow tomatoes (or related nightshades like peppers, eggplant) in the same bed area each year.
 Many soil pathogens (and even pests like certain beetles) can overwinter in soil.
 “It’s a good idea to rotate where you plant things every two to three years… some pests and diseases can overwinter in the soil,” advises one gardening source.

 In a small garden this might be challenging, but at least try not to replant in identical spots and clean out plant debris thoroughly at season’s end.
 In raised beds, you might also practice interplanting or companion planting to naturally deter pests.
 For instance, planting marigolds between tomatoes is a classic strategy since marigolds can repel root-knot nematodes and possibly some insects.
-They may also help discourage pests like whiteflies and thrips with their scent.
-Aromatic herbs like basil or chives are thought to confuse pests and can enhance tomato flavor too.

 Water at the base (not overhead) to avoid splashing soil.
 At the end of the season, clean up all tomato residues from the bed – do not leave infected vines to rot in soil.
 You may find raised bed tomatoes have fewer issues overall due to the controlled environment, but vigilance is still key.
 With these organic practices, your raised bed tomatoes will have a strong defense against pests and diseases.